-IBS is a common digestive condition that causes severe stomach pain, diarrhea, constipation, gas and bloating.
+IBS is a common digestive condition that causes severe stomach pain, diarrhoea, constipation, gas and bloating.
 Certain foods commonly trigger IBS symptoms, such as milk, chocolate, fruits, and vegetables.
 IBS is a chronic condition that has no cure but most people’s symptoms can be managed through diet, medication and lifestyle changes.

 Lactose intolerance is a digestive disorder caused by the inability to digest lactose, the main carbohydrate in dairy products.
-It can cause various symptoms, including bloating, diarrhea and abdominal cramps.
+It can cause various symptoms, including bloating, diarrhoea and abdominal cramps.
 People with lactose intolerance don’t make enough of the enzyme lactase, which is needed to digest lactose

 One needs to make sure the carbohydrate content is low in the protein and there is no sugar added in the product.
 Do read the ingredient label to make sure all the items mentioned are low in the food map.

 If you have been diagnosed with irritable bowel syndrome or your lactose intolerant, you may not be able to take whey protein powder.
 Whey protein powder is made from cow’s milk.
 Whey is one of the two primary proteins found in dairy.
-Dairy products are common food that can trigger IBS symptoms.
+Dairy products are the common food that can trigger IBS symptoms.
 If you notice that your symptoms worsen after ingesting whey protein powder, discontinue use and talk with your doctor.

 There are so many protein powders on the market shelves, that it can take a lot of time to read labels and figure out if they are low FODMAP friendly or not.
 To make it simpler, follow these steps to find a FODMAP-friendly protein powder.

-- Watch for high FODMAP sweeteners: Next, look at the ingredient label for sweeteners.
+Next, look at the ingredient label for sweeteners.
 Avoid any protein powder that contains fructose, agave syrup, honey, sorghum syrup, molasses, or sugar alcohols.
 Sugar alcohols will include any ingredients like maltitol, xylitol, erythritol, or sorbitol.
 These ingredients are high FODMAP and may trigger digestive symptoms in those with IBS.

-- Look out for other high FODMAP additives: Here is a short list of some other protein powder ingredients that you should avoid:
+Here is a short list of some other protein powder ingredients that you should avoid:

 Here is a list of ingredients in protein powder products that are safe for you to consume and some low FODMAP choices to try.

-If your lactose intolerant or suffering from IBS i would recommend you to shift to Plix Plant Protein.
+If your lactose intolerant or suffering from IBS I would recommend you to shift to Plix Plant Protein.
 Plix is a combination of pea protein and brown rice protein which delivers a complete amino acid profile and is low on the food-map.